rhomobile/rhomobile-docs/eb/en/edge/api/audiocapture.md

 ###Get Property Or Get Properties

 In Windows, 'getProperty' or 'getProperties' for fileName will return the complete path along with the extension name.
 For example: If file name was set to '\\Application\\AudioCapture', then 'getProperty' or 'getProperties' will return '\Application\AudioCapture.wav'.
 If file name was set to 'AudioCapture', then 'getProperty' or 'getProperties' will return '\AudioCapture.wav'.
-In android, the fileName will return whatever is set with or without extension.
+In Android, the fileName will return whatever is set with or without extension.